Merchant Shipping (Pollution) Act 2006

-The Merchant Shipping (Pollution) Act 2006 (c 8) is an Act of the Parliament of the United Kingdom.
+The Merchant Shipping (Pollution) Act 2006 (c.
+8) is an act of the Parliament of the United Kingdom.
 It has three main purposes: to give effect to the Supplementary Fund Protocol 2003, to give effect to Annex IV of the MARPOL Convention, and to amend section 178(1) of the Merchant Shipping Act 1995.

 Supplementary Fund Protocol

-Section 1 of the Act allows the government to enact provisions giving effect to the 2003 Protocol by affirmative Order in Council.
+Section 1 of the act allows the government to enact provisions giving effect to the 2003 protocol by affirmative Order in Council.
 The protocol, drawn up under the auspices of the International Maritime Organization establishes an international fund which will pay out up to $1 billion in International Monetary Fund special drawing rights in cases of oil slicks and other environmental pollution.

 MARPOL Convention

 Section 2 of the Act amends section 128(1) of the Merchant Shipping Act 1995 by inserting an extra paragraph extending the government's power to make provisions by Order in Council to include giving effecttion to the convention.

+The MARPOL Convention contains a 4.5% by worldwide mass limit on the sulphur content of fuel oil.